UBC-DSCI/introduction-to-datascience-python/source/reading.md

 ## Overview

-n this chapter, you’ll learn to read tabular data of various formats into Python from your local device (e.g., your laptop) and the web.
+In this chapter, you’ll learn to read tabular data of various formats into Python from your local device (e.g., your laptop) and the web.
 “Reading” (or “loading”)
 \index{loading|see{reading}}\index{reading!definition} is the process of converting data (stored as plain text, a database, HTML, etc.) into an object